 Thank you Maxi-Cosi for sponsoring this post.
 Keep your little adventurers comfy, safe & stylish with the Maxi-Cosi Magellan™ Max 5-in-1 Convertible Car Seat!
+Here are my top tips for road tripping with kids.

 Both of our girls learned quickly after birth that going on frequent road trips here, there, and everywhere is simply a natural part of being a DeSpain.
 Hadley went on her first 200-mile trip when she was nine days old, and then she rode 1,800 miles from Tennessee to Arizona at three months old.
 Sadie also got to experience life on the road when we drove 800 miles from Alabama to Kansas just three weeks after she was born.